larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 ### Customer needs

-1. Migrate their existing support application to Microsoft Azure with minimal changes and minimal disruption to their service.
+1. Migrate their existing support application to Microsoft Azure with minimal changes and minimal disruption to their service

-2. Ensure that the Linux instances deployed in Azure are configured for high availability, cost optimization, performance and best practices.
+2. Ensure that the Linux instances deployed in Azure are configured for high availability, cost optimization, performance and best practices

-3. Establish connectivity between their on-premises environment and the virtual network where the support application is deployed.
+3. Establish connectivity between their on-premises environment and the virtual network where the support application is deployed

-4. Configure monitoring for the support application to ensure that if an issue comes up that the support team is alerted, and a maintenance script is executed to mitigate known issues.
+4. Configure monitoring for the support application to ensure that if an issue comes up that the support team is alerted, and a maintenance script is executed to mitigate known issues

 5. Ensure that only administrators of the support application will have access to the new infrastructure.
 It is important that any security methodologies and accounts leverage their current Active Directory Domain Services installation in the current datacenter.